NokNokMLS/BigDoorWyamBlog/input/posts/2019-06-07-best-property-portals-in-poland-ranked.md

 User experience – By far the best designed site of the pack.Very well laid out and easy yet detailed filter options.
 Once a property is chosen the resulting page also shows similar offers to the side and helpful blog articles below.
-The main advantage is the display on a map of all offers, allowing users to see local ameneties in addition to available properties.
+The main advantage is the display on a map of all offers, allowing users to see local amenities in addition to available properties.
 Score 4.5/5